ecomp-shONgit/BTL-CTS-REPO-Tools/abk/README.md

 # Structure of the input csv files

-The csv file is ";;" separated.
+The csv file is "TAB" separated.
 Each row possibly contains the following information:

  - Akurz: first part of canonical textname canonical short term